kmahabeer/algorithms/README.md

 ### Contributions

-While this repository primarily showcases my personal practice, I welcome contributions, suggestions, and discussions from the programming community.
-If you have any feedback or improvements, please feel free to open an issue or submit a pull request.
+While this repository primarily showcases my personal practice, if you have any feedback, please feel free to open an issue.

 ### Get in Touch